The Best Cooler Buying Guide of 2017

 Yeti reached out to those who know airtight best and appropriated the HydroLock zipper from HazMat suits.
 As such there’s no chance you’ll need to worry about water entering the cooler if you’re outside in the rain or if it gets submerged in that country stream.
 The ripstop nylon straps are as tough as they come and will simply never fail on you.

-With looks to kill and the ability to keep your perishables safer for longer the Yeti Hopper Two makes a worthy entry into our top 3 Hall of Fame.
+With looks to kill and the ability to keep your perishables safer for longer the Yeti Hopper Two makes a worthy entry into our list.
 Yes it will set you back a few dollars, but in the end it will deliver for you in spectacular fashion time after time.
 And isn’t that what it’s all about?

 YETI Tundra 75 Cooler